Soya lecithin, non-GMO, liquid, 1kg per bucket

 In the preparation of various foods, lecithin serves as an emulsifier, a substance that helps dissolve fats and improve their mixing with other ingredients.
 Lecithin helps to dissolve fat and with its help components are easily combined, which otherwise cannot be mixed.
 For example, water and oil turn into a homogeneous emulsion thanks to lecithin.
 If you want to know if a product contains lecithin, look for the code E322 on the label.

-Benefits of lecithin for the body
+Benefits of lecithin for the body IN FOOD SUPPLEMENTS

 Soy lecithin is also used in food supplements, it improves brain, cardiovascular and lipid metabolism due to the amount of antioxidants and phospholipids it contains.
 The best known benefit of lecithin is its ability to lower cholesterol.
 Researchers have found that soy lecithin can help increase good cholesterol and lower bad cholesterol in the blood.